 Our most popular format is on-site training because it allows organizations to focus on their specific needs in a familiar and convenient setting, saving valuable time and travel costs.

-Session sizes range from individual coaching and departmental groups to all-staff sessions.
+Session sizes range from individual coaching to departmental groups to all-staff sessions.
 Most involve 8–12 people, which is ideal in terms of sharing ideas and making it more affordable.*

 * We encourage clients to invite staff from other organizations to defray costs

 Our capacity-building training and workshops are based on the direct assistance we provide to clients in areas such as budget development, grant proposals, communications materials, and other forms of technical support.

 We invite organizations to select elements from any of the consulting services described below — or ask about topics not specifically listed — to create a customized training or consultation to meet your specific needs.